pierkiroule/PsyGame/replit.md

 ### Data Storage Solutions
 **Database Configuration**: Configured for PostgreSQL using **Drizzle ORM** with migration support.
 Currently includes a basic users table schema as a foundation.

 **Session Data**: Improved session persistence with 30-day expiration and rolling renewal to avoid frequent reconnections.
 User sessions maintained through express-session with secure cookie configuration.
+Authentication disabled during development for easier access.

 ### Styling and Design System
 **Design System**: Uses shadcn/ui with a custom theme configuration featuring neutral base colors and CSS custom properties for consistent theming.
 The design emphasizes gradients and modern spacing for a creative, engaging interface.